NEGATIVE WASTE PACKAGING

-We have developed the technology to make sustainable plastic alternatives that you can trust, out of crustacean shell waste.
+Carapac has developed the technology to make sustainable soft plastic alternatives you can trust, out of crustacean shell waste.

-We had a passion for the plastic problem and felt that there was room in the market to offer a product that had not yet been done.
-In search of a product with a shorter breakdown time, we strayed away from what was already available.
+Our founders have a passion for the plastic problem and strayed away from what was already available in the market in search of a product with a short breakdown time.
 Our mission to find a more sustainable material base led us to crustacean shells, an abundant, nutrient rich waste source.
 Frozen food processing plants across the Asia-Pacific region cumulatively produce 8.1 million tons of crustacean waste per year, leading us to confidently say there is enough supply to meet growing demand.

 This enabled Carapac to develop a packaging material derived from the chitosan contained in crustacean skeletons as a truly biodegradable alternative to plastic packaging.